nerc-project/nerc-docs/docs/get-started/best-practices/best-practices-for-harvard.md

 Harvardkey.
 For researchers however, the preferred login method is usually SSH and we recommend the following ways to strengthen your SSH accounts

-● Disable password only logins
+1. Disable password only logins

     -   In file `/etc/ssh/sshd_config` change `PasswordAuthentication` to `no` to disable tunneled clear text passwords i.e. `PasswordAuthentication no`.

-- Uncomment the permit empty passwords option in the second line, and, if needed, change `yes` to `no` i.e. `PermitEmptyPasswords no`
+    -   Uncomment the permit empty passwords option in the second line, and, if needed, change `yes` to `no` i.e. `PermitEmptyPasswords no`.

     -   Then run `service ssh restart`.

-● Use SSH keys with passwords enabled on them
+2. Use SSH keys with passwords enabled on them

-● If possible, enroll the SSH service with a Two-factor authentication provider such as DUO or YubiKey.
+3. If possible, enroll the SSH service with a Two-factor authentication provider such as DUO or YubiKey.

 ## Attack Detection